Programmer’s Guide

 end

-If a job fails it is always retained.
-Use the RocketJob::HousekeepingJob to clear out failed jobs if they are not being retried.
+Note: a job that fails is always retained, regardless of destroy_on_complete.
+Use RocketJob::Jobs::HousekeepingJob to clear out old failed jobs that are not being retried.

 Collecting Output

-When a job runs its result is usually the effect it has on the database, emails sent, etc. Sometimes it is useful to keep the result in the job itself.
-The result can be used to take other actions, or to display to an end user.
+When a job runs, its result is usually a side effect: rows written to a database, emails sent, and so on.
+Sometimes it is useful to keep a result on the job itself, to take further action or to display to a user.
+Store it in a custom field:

 class ReportJob < RocketJob::Job